aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 ![radio](./youtube/tokomachi_radio_01.jpg)

-As Toko and Suisei succesfully came over the obstacles between 2 agencies, they decided to take it further and started Tokomachi Radio.
+As Toko and Suisei successfully came over the obstacles between 2 agencies, they decided to take it further and started Tokomachi Radio.

 Tokomachi Radio is a monthly radio program, scheduled on the 3rd Wednesday of every month.